BuildingSync/schema/proposals/2019/Add ExteriorFloorSystemType.md

    * `YearInstalled` &rarr; `auc:YearInstalled`
    * `UserDefinedFields` &rarr; `auc:UserDefinedFields`

-3. Add an `auc:ExteriorFloors` element to the `auc:Systems` element.
+3. Add an `auc:ExteriorFloorSystems` element to the `auc:Systems` element.

 4. Add an `auc:ExteriorFloors` element to the `auc:Roof` element.